helenkyryliuk/brain-games/README.md

 `npm install -g helen_brain_game`

 ### A set of mini-games that are run from the console on Node.js
 This kind of games are usually called brain games.

-The list of games includes:

 ## :hammer: Technologies